Standpoint events include artists talks, open studios, readings, presentations and workshops.

 Laura Reeves was the artist-in-residence representing Wales as part of Standpoint Futures programme in 2014.

-Wednesday 5 August at 7pm
+5 August 2016

 Phallacy is a performance by artist Brian J Morrison and the culmination of his six week Standpoint Futures residency.

-Wednesday 10 June at 7pm
+10 June 2016

 Thomas Goddard works across design, drawing, photography, film and performance exploring the relationship between place, community, culture and fiction.
 Goddard’s work looks at the relationship between the individual and society, the role of misinformation through the media and its effects on contemporary culture through the power of suggestibility and misattribution.
 His work examines the line between truth and fiction; how harnessing public anxieties is exemplified by endless facts and sources in an obsessive repetition through the axis of a modern world where choices are seemingly endless.

 27 May 2016

 29 May 2015

 Nicola Tassie and Kate Lyddon lead a combined practical workshop and theoretical discussion, which quizzes and discusses the current upsurge of interest in clay as a central material in contemporary art practice, and how this impacts upon or emerges from functional ceramic practice.

-Wednesday 13 May - 19.00
+13 May 2015

-In conversation and open discussion with Andrea Francke
+In conversation and open discussion with Andrea Francke.

 Collette Rayner's practice focuses on model-making as a methodology and as a subject of research.
 Throughout the residency her work has focused on investigations into the insular world of hobbyists, model makers and micro nationalists and aspects of privacy and piracy surrounding each organisation’s assertion of craft, capital and community structures.